shimspedy/foodwage/_recipes/veggie-quinoa-chocolate-chili/veggie-quinoa-chocolate-chili.md

 - In a large pot, heat the olive oil over medium heat.
 Add the butternut squash, cooking for 5 minutes.
 Next, add the onion and bell pepper and cook another 5 minutes.
 Stir in garlic, jalapeño and zucchini.
 Cook 5 more minutes (~15 minutes total) until vegetables are tender.
 Add the black beans, kidney beans, tomatoes, and tomato sauce.
 - Stir in the cooked quinoa.
 Season with chili powder, cumin, cocoa powder/bakers chocolate, salt, and black pepper.
 Heat through and reduce to a simmer for about 30 minutes, stirring occasionally.
 - Freeze leftovers for a quick, healthy & delicious meal on a busy night.
-- Slow Cooker Instructions*
+- Slow Cooker Instructions
 - In a large pot, heat the olive oil over medium heat.
 Add the butternut squash, cooking for 5 minutes.
 Next, add the onion and bell pepper and cook another 5 minutes.
 Stir in garlic, jalapeño and zucchini.
 Cook 5 more minutes.
-- Add all your ingredients to the crockpot: stir-fried veggies, quinoa, *0.5 cup water, black beans, kidney beans, tomatoes, tomato sauce, chili powder, cumin, cocoa powder/bakers chocolate, salt, and black pepper.
+- Add all your ingredients to the crockpot: stir-fried veggies, quinoa, 1/2 cup water, black beans, kidney beans, tomatoes, tomato sauce, chili powder, cumin, cocoa powder/bakers chocolate, salt, and black pepper.
 - Stir to mix then cover and cook for 4 to 6 hours on the low setting.

 ---